Giveaway to celebrate better sleep for kids!

 When it feels like you've done everything you can but your child is still terrified of the dark or seems to be suffering from acute separation anxiety it can help to see a child psychologist.
 A professional can help especially during periods of stress such as divorce or other traumatic life changes when kids can regress back to old patterns of behaviors like not sleeping at night.

-The Bed Boss has offered an exclusive discount of 20% off all mattresses plus free shipping throught October 31, 2017.
-Use the coupon code GREATSLEEP20 at The Bed Boss to get a great discount and put your sleepless nights in the past!
+The Bed Boss has offered an exclusive discount of 20% off all mattresses for the TOM Tribe use coupon code TOM20 on a new mattress and put your sleepless nights in the past!

 To make back-to-school month better, we are doing a giveaway!
 Because we think that sleep is important for children and their parents, we want to give four people the gift of sweet sleep!
 Enter for a chance to win one of four twin-size Sweet Sleep Mattress and Pillow Sets.
 See Giveaway Rules and Enter below!